gquere/gquere.github.io/sstic2020_writeup/step1.md

 Getting the memory dump
 -----------------------

-To start our investigation, we're given an archive, [which you can download here](https://static.sstic.org/challenge2020/dump.tar.gz).
+To start our investigation, we're given an archive [which you can download here](https://static.sstic.org/challenge2020/dump.tar.gz).
 Once extracted, its contents indicate that this first step is a memory forensics challenge:
 ```
 dump